MysteryPancake/Houdini-OpenCL/README.md

 OpenCL binds regular attributes as arrays.
 Array attributes are binded like subarrays within a larger array.

-`restrict` adds [minor optimizations assuming a pointer isn't used elsewhere](https://www.youtube.com/watch?v=TBGu3NNpF1Q).
-It's not essential but will be auto generated.

 ### Floating types: `float, vector2, vector, vector4, matrix2, matrix3, matrix`

 Floating types add 2 arguments to the kernel: the length of the array, and the array itself.